Differential Galois groups, specializations and Matzat's conjecture: Introduction

 If $\X$ is a scheme over $\B$ and $\B\to \B'$ is a morphism of rings, then $\X_{\B'}$ denotes the scheme over $\B'$ obtained by base change via $\B\to \B'$.
 A similar notation applies to morphisms of schemes.
 For an affine scheme $\X$ over $\B$ we write $\B[\X]$ for the ring of global sections of $\X$ so that $\X=\spec(\B[\X])$.
 We sometimes abbreviate $\B'[\X_{\B'}]$ to $\B'[\X]$.

-For a ring $\B$, the polynomial ring $\B[x]$ over $\B$ in the variable $x$ is always considered as a differential ring with respect to the derivation $\de=\frac{d}{dx}$.
-Similarly, the field of rational functions in $x$ (over some field of constants) is always considered as a differential field with respect to $\de=\frac{d}{dx}$.
+For a ring $\B$, the polynomial ring $\B[x]$ over $\B$ in the variable $x$ is always considered as a differential ring with respect to the derivation $\frac{d}{dx}$.
+Similarly, the field of rational functions in $x$ (over some field of constants) is always considered as a differential field with respect to $\frac{d}{dx}$.
+We use $R^\de=\{r\in R|\ \de(r)=0\}$ to denote the constants of a differential ring $(R,\de)$.
 With $X=(X_{ij})_{1\leq i,j\leq n}$ we always denote an $n\times n$ matrix of indeterminates (over practically any ring that is around).
 It is the matrix of coordinate functions on $\Gl_n$.

 For an algebra $\B$ over a field $k$ and a prime ideal $\p$ of $\B$ we denote the residue field at $\p$ with $k(\p)$.
 If $\B$ is an integral domain, we write $k(\B)$ for the field of fractions of $\B$.
 If $\X$ is an integral scheme over $k$, we write $k(\X)$ for the function field of $\X$.
 With $\overline{K}$ we denote the algebraic closure of a field $K$.
+As a general rule, we use calligraphic letters (like $\cA, \mathcal{B},\mathcal{E},\mathcal{X}$,$\ldots)$ when thinking about objects that vary in a family.

 {\bf Throughout this article $k$ is an algebraically closed field of characteristic zero.} By ``algebraic group over $k$'' we mean a (not necessarily linear) group scheme of finite type over $k$.
 Algebraic groups, or more generally group schemes, are often identified with their functor of points.
 By a ``closed subgroup'' of a group scheme we mean a closed subgroup scheme.
-A ``variety'' is a not necessarily irreducible, geometrically reduced, separated scheme of finite type over a field.
+A ``variety'' is a geometrically integral separated scheme of finite type over a field.